xlvisuals/android-debloat/README.md

 # How to uninstall apps/bloatware from Android phones

+The script "uninstall-android-bloat.sh":
+- uninstalls or disables known pre-installed bloatware on Android phones.
+- asks to disable AI or the Google App (if an alternative launcher like Niagara is found).
+- prints progress to console and to the file "debloat.log".

 ## 1. Enable developer mode on phone

 1. Go to **Settings** \> **About phone**